Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Conclusions

-This paper presented SPNv3, a computationally efficient and robust Neural Network (NN) model based on the Vision Transformer (ViT) architecture.
+This paper presented SPNv3, a computationally efficient and robust NN model based on the ViT architecture.
 SPNv3 is trained exclusively on computer-generated synthetic images to achieve state-of-the-art robustness on unknown spaceborne imagery.
 Then, it is tested exhaustively on the hardware-in-the-loop images from a robotic facility that can simulate high-fidelity spaceborne illumination conditions.
-Extensive analyses are performed to identify data augmentation, transfer learning, NN size and input image resolution as key aspects of the design and training that contribute the most to its Ouf-Of-Distribution (OOD) robustness.
-In the end, a mid-size SPNv3-S with 22.7M parameters can perform inference on a larger 448 $\times$ 448 input images at nearly 30Hz on a restrictive GPU environment, which is well above the nominal update frequency of modern satellite guidance, navigation and control systems.
-Therefore, this paper successfully demonstrated that SPNv3 is flight-ready, capable of achieving state-of-the-art robustness while simultaneously meeting the prescribed computational requirements.
-Moreover, additional experiments reveal that SPNv3 can be trained to operate at a distance as far as where the target spacecraft occupies merely 10 $\times$ 10 pixels region albeit with more outliers.
+Extensive analyses are performed to identify data augmentation, transfer learning, NN size and input image resolution as key aspects of the design and training that contribute the most to its OOD robustness.
+In the end, a small SPNv3-S with 22.7M parameters can perform inference on larger 448 $\times$ 448 input images at nearly 30Hz on a restrictive GPU, which is well above the nominal update frequency of modern satellite guidance, navigation and control systems.
+Therefore, this paper successfully demonstrated that SPNv3 is flight ready, capable of achieving state-of-the-art robustness while simultaneously meeting the prescribed computational requirements.

-The immediate next step is to address the requirement of power consumption by minimizing the memory footprint of NN while maintaining the OOD robustness of larger SPNv3 variants.
+The immediate next step is to address the requirement of power consumption by minimizing the memory footprint of the NN while maintaining the OOD robustness of larger SPNv3 variants.
 Candidate methods include NN weight pruning and quantization to reduced-precision formats.
-Furthermore, the OOD robustness evaluation in this work relies on the SPEED+ dataset which is limited to a 10 m separation between the camera and the target due to the hardware restrictions.
+Furthermore, the OOD robustness evaluation in this work relies on the SPEED+ dataset, which is limited to a 10 m separation between the camera and the target due to the hardware restrictions.
 Therefore, the OOD robustness must be evaluated at a farther distance which predicates on improved calibration of the robotic testbed.